 Injury leave expires one (1) calendar year from the date of the original injury.
-If an employee is unable to perform the duties of the employee's job classification with or without a reasonable accommodation for a qualifying disability under the Americans With Disabilities Act Amendments Act (ADAAA) within one (1) calendar year after the date of the original injury, the Director may terminate the employee.
+If an employee is unable to perform the duties of the employee's job classification or has no reasonable expectation of returning to full duty with or without a reasonable accommodation for a qualifying disability under the Americans With Disabilities Act Amendments Act (ADAAA) within one (1) calendar year after the date of the original injury, the Director may terminate the employee.
 An employee shall not be eligible for injury leave or any light duty for any recurrences or exacerbation(s) of the original injury after the one (1) calendar year has elapsed, unless part of a reasonable accommodation for a qualifying disability as defined by the ADAAA.
 If terminated, the employee retains recall rights for any position for which the employee is eligible and can perform the responsibilities of the position.
-Nothing in this provision should abridge or limit an employee's rights under the ADAAA.
+Nothing in this provision should abridge or limit an employee's rights under the ADAAA .